4unio-com/unio/README.md

 **See the file [CODING.md](https://github.com/4unio-com/unio/blob/master/CODING.md) for build and running instructions**
 ### Design ###
 unio is looking for a logo !
-Please submit your proposal at the [unio Logo Submissions group at flickr](https://www.flickr.com/groups/3484594@N25/)
 ### Translations ###
 For help with translations do a pull request with the changes that you made to the .po file of your language.